botpress/botpress/docs/getting_started/about.md

 layout: guide
 ---

-Botpress is the leading open-source platform for building and managing voice and chat bots.
-The easiest way to explain what Botpress does is to say that “Botpress is to bots what Wordpress is to websites”.

 ## The Botpress Philosophy <a class="toc" id="botpress_philosophy" href="#botpress_philosophy"></a>

 Building bots is something new and sounds like a fun challenge for most developers.